kubeshop/botkube-docs/versioned_docs/version-0.14/usage/index.md

 ![help](assets/help.png)

 By default, kubectl command execution is disabled.
-To enable this feature, set `settings.kubectl.enabled: true` in <a href="../configuration/#resource-config-yaml-syntax">resource_config</a>.
+To enable this feature, set `executors.{configuration-name}.kubectl.enabled: true` in [Executor configuration](../configuration/executor).

 As suggested in help message, to execute kubectl commands, send message in following format in the channel where Botkube is already added or as a direct message to Botkube.